mikekreeki/decorated_accessor/README.md

 end
 ```

-DecoratedAccessor is designed to play nice with Draper decorators (both single resource and collection decorators) wrapping the value in a decorator if the object responds to `#decorate`.
+DecoratedAccessor is designed to play nice with [draper](https://github.com/drapergem/draper) decorators (both single resource and collection decorators) wrapping the value in a decorator if the object responds to `#decorate`.

 ```ruby
 # app/decorators/user_decorator.rb